navpil/loggol/Readme.md

 ## TLDR

-Run `io.github.navpil.testlogging.ourlib.MainTest` with these profiles (in turn):
+Run `io.github.navpil.loggol.ourlib.MainTest` with these profiles (in turn):

  - jul
  - log4j
  - log4j2
- - logback-fixed
+ - logback

-To see how JUL, Log4j, Log4j2, Slf4j and JCL loggers log
+To see how JUL, Log4j, Log4j2, Slf4j and JCL loggers log (both console and file).

+`Log4j 1.x` and `JCL` are not supported anymore, don't use them.
+Kept here only for historical purposes.

 ## Generic logging libraries description